 Form cannot be completely separated from the texture.
 The texture is mainly a visual matter in landscape design, and it's dependent upon the form of the plant's blooms or its leaves.
 For example, the texture of the leaves of Senecio cineraria 'Silver Dust', for example, with its toothed edges, contrasts with a neighboring plant that has leaves with smoother edges, such as Salvia splendens 'Red Hussar'.
 The former is perceived as having a more delicate texture.

 Likewise, visual interest is provided by putting a relatively small-leafed, delicate plant such as chrysanthemum (the hardiest will overwinter in planting zone 5) next to a plant bearing larger leaves, such as the coarse-looking flowering kales and cabbages.

 The element of color plays a large role, too.
 Most people have specific colors in mind when planning a fall color scheme.
 Red, yellow, and orange is a classic combination for the harvest season.
 Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula "Lemon Drop"), and reddish-purple plumed Celosia will set your fall gardens ablaze.

 A metallic color scheme—golds, silvers, and bronzes—is also popular for fall.
 Golden African marigolds (Tagetes erecta "F1 Gold Galore"), Artemisia ludoviciana "Silver King" (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.

 - Goldenrod (Solidago)

-- Bluebeard (Caryopteris; technically, a sub-shrub, but often treated as a perennial)
+- Bluebeard (Caryopteris; a sub-shrub often treated as a perennial)

 - Autumn Joy stonecrop (Sedum 'Autumn Joy')